SchildiChat/website/src/android/index.md

 ### F-Droid

-The FOSS variant (without closed-source code) is available from the [official F-Droid repositories](https://f-droid.org/de/packages/de.spiritcroc.riotx/).
+The **FOSS variant** (without closed-source code) is available from the [official F-Droid repository](https://f-droid.org/de/packages/de.spiritcroc.riotx/).
-However, this variant does not allow for push notifications, and thus might feature increased battery drain and a higher delay for delivering messages.
+However, this variant **does not allow for push notifications**, and thus **might** feature increased battery drain and a higher delay for delivering messages.

-If you prefer the variant that features push notifications, you can get it from the [SpiritCroc F-Droid repository](install-from-sc_fdroid).
+If you prefer the **variant that features push notifications**, you can get it from the [SpiritCroc F-Droid repository](install-from-sc_fdroid).

 ### Google Play Store